enso-org/enso-archive/docs/runtime/searcher.md

 extra information from the runtime.

 ### Static Analysis
-The database is filled by analyzing the _IR_ parsed from the source.
+The database is filled by analyzing the Intermediate Representation (`IR`) parsed from the source.

-Language constructs for suggestions database extracted from the _IR_:
+Language constructs for suggestions database extracted from the `IR`:

 - Atoms
 - Methods